Corrective jaw surgery (also called orthognathic surgery) involves repositioning the bones of your upper and/or lower jaw.

 Dr Van Mourik will give you detailed post-operative instructions during your pre-surgery consultation.
 To maximise your chance of making a quick recovery without complications, please pay careful attention to these instructions.
 General information can be found on the Post-op and Patient Care page.

 It’s unusual to have complications with corrective face and jaw surgery when you have a skilled oral and maxillofacial surgeon to perform the procedure.
-However, all surgeries have some potential risks and complications which include:
+However, all surgeries have some potential risks and complications and for face and jaw surgery they include:

 Medicare will reimburse you for part of your initial consultation.